Top 5 Commercial Flooring Options: Our Expert Picks

 - Comfort: Floor tiles may not be the best for physical workspaces because of their rigidity and slippery, smooth texture.

 Commercial carpet rolls and carpet tiles offer looks that are both trendy and customizable.
-The three most common materials you’ll find for commercial carpets are nylon, polyester, and polypropylene, all of which are ultra-durable.
+The three most common materials for commercial carpets are nylon, polyester, and polypropylene, all of which are ultra-durable.

 |Related Content >> What is Carpet Tile?
 We have the Answers|

 Many commercial carpets, also known as Berber carpets, are made with loop pile fibers.
 The fibers are looped through the carpet backing, making the carpet durable and with a short pile height.
-Your carpet tile won’t get easily crushed or matted, like those with cut fibers. * Pro-tip: For extra comfort and sound absorption, many people buy rubber roll underlayment with their commercial carpet.
+Your carpet tile won’t get easily crushed or matted, like those with cut fibers. * Pro-tip: Many people buy rubber roll underlayment with their commercial carpet for extra comfort and sound absorption.

 Best for: Creating a comfortable and inviting space!
 You can find many commercial carpet designs in offices, apartment complexes, gyms, and rental real estate.